-Key infrastructure and service requirements to facilitate development in the initial phase, in accordance with this Plan, for Areas 1, 2, and 3 shall include, among other things; adequate municipal storm, sewer, and water services; the development of the Black Creek Greenway stormwater management facility as identified in this Plan; transportation improvements, streetscape enhancements, new street connections, and the acquisition and dedication of streets as identified in this Plan; the development and acquisition of identified parks; any elementary schools in accordance with respective School Boards, required community facilities in accordance with the Active Together Master Plan and any other community facility required by the City.
-Such infrastructure and service requirements will be secured through the required Development Concept Reports and the implementing development applications.
+Key infrastructure and service requirements to facilitate development in accordance with this Plan, for the Jane Street Corridor Area, Rutherford Road Area, Bass Pro Mills Area, and the Vaughan Mills Centre Business District shall include, among other things: adequate municipal storm, sewer, and water services; a plan to realign and naturalize the Black Creek, and related stormwater management including determination of an appropriate corridor width consistent with the recommendations in this Plan; transportation improvements, streetscape enhancements, new street connections, and the acquisition and dedication of streets as identified in this Plan; the development and acquisition of identified parks; any elementary schools in accordance with respective School Boards, required community facilities in accordance with the Active Together Master Plan and any other community facility required by the City.
+Such infrastructure and service requirements will be secured through the required Development Concept Reports and the development approvals process.